 It is surprising how many people who suffer from allergies who own animals that aggravate symptoms.
 For most pet owners, getting rid of much loved pets is not an option.
 However, you can take precautions to reduce risks.

 Limiting access to living spaces is the first step you can take as a pet owner.
 Secondly, you should keep pets clean by bathing them once a week.
 Brushing regularly is also a good way to prevent allergies that are triggered by cat or dog hairs.
 Brushing outside while wearing a mask will help you avoid an allergic reaction.

 Good air quality is an important ally for allergy sufferers.
 Make sure that your air conditioning system, including vents and ducts, receive regular maintenance.
 If you have the budget to accommodate upgrading your air conditioner, it is definitely worth considering.
 Modern systems are designed to improve air quality and keep pollens out of the home.

 Cleaning is the key to controlling most allergy symptoms.
 However, modifications to your home such as upgrading windows, doors, floors, or air conditioning can also help.
 If you are considering major renovations, you may need building inspections to make sure the work meets all relevant codes and standards.

-Call Houspect in the Northern Territory if you are planning renovations to allergy proof your home.
+Call Houspect in the Northern Territory if you are planning renovations, then a renovation inspection to allergy-proof your home is recommended.
 We can provide a professional report that will help keep you on the right track throughout the process.